-Figure 12.43 shows an overview of the proposed infrastructure.
+Figure 12.49 shows an overview of the proposed infrastructure.

-Figure 12.43 uMshwathi Regional Bulk Water Supply Scheme Phase 5.
+Figure 12.49 uMshwathi Regional Bulk Water Supply Scheme Phase 5.

-Umgeni Water will own, operate and maintain the infrastructure of the uMshwathi RBWSS Phase 5 and will sell potable water from this system to iLembe District Municipality as per the Bulk Water Supply Agreement.
+uMngeni-uThukela Water will own, operate and maintain the infrastructure of the uMshwathi RBWSS Phase 5 and will sell potable water from this system to iLembe District Municipality as per the Bulk Water Supply Agreement.